 HFCs and PFCs can be used as substitutes for ozone depleting substances (CFCs and HCFCs) that are being phased out according to the Montreal Protocol.
 They are used in various applications, including refrigeration and air conditioning equipment, as well as in foam blowing, fire extinguishers, aerosol propellants and for analysing purposes.
 There is no production of HFCs and PFCs in Norway (however, PFCs are emitted as a by-product during the production of aluminium, see chapter 4.4.3).
 HFCs and PFCs registered for use in Norway are HFC-23, HFC-32, HFK-125, HFC-134, HFC-134a, HFC-143a, HFC-152a, HFC-227ea and PFC-218.
 The most significant gases, measured in CO2 equivalents are HFC-134a, HFC-143a and HFC-125.
 Measured in metric tonnes emissions of the low-GWP HFC-152a are also significant.
-Due to, i.e., high taxation, the use of PFCs in product-applications is very low.
+Due to high taxation, the use of PFCs in product-applications is very low.

 In January 2003 a tax on import and production of HFC and PFC was introduced.
 In July 2004 this tax was supplemented with a refund system for the destruction of used gas.
-In 2009 the tax and refund were both 205 NOK (approximately 27 Euro) per tonnes of CO2 equivalents.
-Based on these new realities a project was established to review the emission calculations of HFC and PFC.
-This work was completed in March 2007 (Hansen 2007) and is reflected in this report.
+From January 2014, the tax has been 330 NOK (approximately 40 Euro) per tonnes of $\rm CO_2$ equivalents.
 In May 2010, EU regulation (EC) No 842/2006 on certain fluorinated greenhouse gases was included in Norwegian legislation.
-Consequently there is no direct effect from the regulation reflected in the emissions so far.
-However, some minor indirect effects due to adjustment to expected implementation are probable.

 Actual emissions of HFCs and PFCs are calculated using the Tier 2 methodology.
 This methodology takes into account the time lag in emissions from long lived sources, such as refrigerators and air-conditioning equipment.
 The chemicals slowly leak out from seams and ruptures during the lifetime of the equipment.
 The leakage rate, or emission factor, varies considerably depending on type of equipment.
+Bjønness (2013) gives a more thorough description of the methodology.

 Potential emissions are calculated employing the Tier 1b methodology, which only considers the import, export and destruction of chemicals in bulk and in products without time lag.
-It was found that the ratio between potential (Tier 1b) and actual emissions (Tier 2) was about 2:1 in 2008.
+The ratio between potential (Tier 1b) and actual emissions (Tier 2) has decreased from about 3:1 before 2000 to 5:4 in 2012.